Frequently Asked Questions

 Dress for comfort – business casual is most common.
 Both the Gordon Field House and Gene Polsseni Center are air-conditioned.
 Our best advice?
 Wear comfortable walking shoes!

-Yes, RIT Dining Services facilities and concessions stands will be open throughout the day on Friday and Saturday.
 Hours, location and menu information will be found at on their website during the weekend.
-Many colleges or departments host commencement receptions that include refreshments.

 People without an RIT username can connect to the "RIT-Guest" wireless network.
 Open a Web browser and follow the on-screen prompts to get Internet access.
-Please note the following about this service
+Please note the following about this service:

-• Guests must have a phone number capable of receiving text messages in order to register (carrier text message rates may apply).
+• Guests must have a 10-digit phone number capable of receiving text messages in order to register (carrier text message rates may apply).

 • If you have any questions about guest wireless at RIT, please contact the RIT Service Center at 585-475-5000.